VMnK-Run/MARVEL/marvel/authorshipAttribution/README.md

 ```

-For ALERT and MHM, you can use the file we provided, or re-run the following command:
+For ALERT and MHM, you can use the file we provided, or run the following command:

 ```
 cd dataset